-How much does a debt collection agency bond cost in Washington?
+How much does a Washington collection agency bond cost?

 The Washington Department of Licensing, Collection Agency Section requires collection agencies, both out-of-state and in-state, to post $5,000 surety bonds.

-By posting a Washington collection agency surety bond, principals (in-state or out-of-state collection agencies) pledge to comply with provisions of Chapter 19.16 of the Revised Code of Washington, as well as all rules and regulations adopted by the Director of the Department of Licensing.
-Specifically, the bond guarantees that the principal will pay all fees and amounts that become due if he or she violates the terms of the bond agreement.
+By posting a Washington collection agency surety bond, principals (in-state or out-of-state collection agencies) pledge to comply with provisions of Chapter 19.16 of the Revised Code of Washington, as well as all rules and regulations put into place by the Director of the Department of Licensing.
+Specifically, the bond guarantees that the principal will pay all fees and amounts that become due if they violate the terms of the bond agreement.

 Submit a bond request now!
-Our experts can get you set up with the bond you need instantly for just $100.
+Our professionals can get you set up with the bond you need instantly for just $100.

 Collection agency bonds in Washington remain continuous until canceled.
 The surety can cancel the bond by providing written notice of cancellation to the Department of Licensing at least 30 days prior to the effective date of cancellation.

-How to become a collection agency in Washington
+What is considered a collection agency in Washington?

 To become a licensed collection agency in Washington, applicants must submit the following materials: